 - Listen.
 Listen.
 And listen some more.
 We can’t say this enough!
 Be inclusive of everyone participating and don’t sideline anyone.
 You might know someone in your interview group beforehand and that’s great, but don’t be overly friendly or favour their ideas solely based on your previous relationship.

-- If you feel the discussion has reached a point where everyone would benefit from summarising key elements, give a quick update that ensures the conversation keeps moving forward and you stay on track, keeping time in mind.
+- Summarise the points.
+If you feel the discussion has reached a point where everyone would benefit from summarising key elements, give a quick update that ensures the conversation keeps moving forward and you stay on track, keeping time in mind.

 - Make sure to read the news and be aware of any major updates.
 You never know how it could prove useful during the discussion.

 - Think beyond your country.
 How will your ideas and suggestions impact other people, cultures and regions?
 Remember, you are applying for a global MBA programme, so think global.

 - Do your homework.
 This is especially important for business schools where the topic is given in advance.
 Come prepared with specific ideas and questions to ask.
 At the same time, be flexible, not rigid.
 Don’t come with a prepared business model and expect everyone to adopt it!

 - Keep the team’s vision and goal ahead of your own agenda.
 Throughout the discussion, your idea may no longer be considered.
 That’s fine.
 Remember, this is a group discussion and the best possible outcome is consensus and an idea you can get behind, even if it wasn’t your original one.